raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 Native actors are user-defined actors targeting the native FVM runtime.

-Users can _technically_ write native actors in any programming that compiles to WASM.
-However, language-specific overheads (e.g. runtime, garbage collection, stdlibs, etc.) may lead to oversized WASM bytecode and execution overheads, translating to higher gas costs.
+Users can _technically_ write native actors in any programming that compiles to Wasm.
+However, language-specific overheads (e.g. runtime, garbage collection, stdlibs, etc.) may lead to oversized Wasm bytecode and execution overheads, translating to higher gas costs.

 Furthermore, there will likely be hard limits enforced on the sizing of bytecode deployables before user deployable actors are allowed.

-There's a [reference SDK] written in
-Rust to accompany this FIP.
-It is used by the canonical built-in actors.
+There's a [reference SDK] written in Rust to accompany this FIP.
+As of today, it is used by the canonical built-in actors.

-We find that Rust is a reasonable choice to writing native actors due to the lack of a runtime, the ability to elide the stdlib through `no_std`, and its mature WASM support.
+We find that Rust is a reasonable choice to writing native actors due to the lack of a runtime, the ability to elide the stdlib through `no_std`, and its mature Wasm support.

 Exploration of other languages is something we encourage the community to pursue.
 Concretely, we believe that AssemblyScript, Swift, Kotlin, and TinyGo